Sami Michael: Background

 Michael worked as a hydrologist in the north of Israel (for 25 years).
 He completed his hydrology studies at the British Institute (London) and went on to study Psychology and Arabic Literature at the University of Haifa.

 At the age of 45 Michael embarked upon the project of mastering the Hebrew language.
 In 1974 he published his first novel, in Hebrew, All Men are Equal – But Some are More, about the lives of immigrants in transit camps in Israel in the 1950s.
 The title of the novel – Shavim ve-Shavim Yoter – became a well-known phrase depicting the struggles for equality of Jews from Arab countries.
 This book opened the door for profound discussion about the socio-economic gaps in Israel and also about the situation of the Arabs in Israel.

-Sami Michael has published 11 novels and 3 non-fiction books focusing on cultural, political and social affairs in Israel, 3 plays and a children's book.
+Sami Michael published 11 novels and 3 non-fiction books focusing on cultural, political and social affairs in Israel, 3 plays and a children's book.
 Most of Michael's books were published by Am Oved publishers.
 Michael left Am Oved in 2007 and moved to Kinneret Zmora-Bitan Dvir publishers after receiving a very attractive offer, granting him a fixed monthly salary.
 His first book that published with them was Aida.
-Michael has also written numerous articles and essays.
-His writings and his social and political activities have made him a household name in Israel.
-Michael has never been an author of the establishment, which meant that he did not enjoy promotional or financial assistance.
+Michael also wrote numerous articles and essays.
+His writings and his social and political activities made him a household name in Israel.
+Michael was never an author of the establishment, which meant that he did not enjoy promotional or financial assistance.

 Two cities feature in many of Michael's novels.
 Victoria, Storm among the Palms, A Handful of Fog and Aida, are set in his home town Baghdad, and Refuge, A Trumpet in the Wadi, Water Kissing Water, and Nabila are set in Haifa, his adopted city.
 Michael wrote about his departure from Iraq and arrival in Haifa when he wrote of his first day in Haifa, Israel:

 In 1982, he left Haifa for 10 years, moving to the rural, northern Galilee town of Ma'alot, on the hillside overlooking a valley.
 It is here that he wrote the novel Brown Devils about rock hyraxes that frequently stole the fruits of his well-tended garden.
-In 1992 Michael he returned to Haifa.
+In 1992 Michael returned to Haifa.